Olivier-Boudeville-EDF/Sim-Diasca/sim-diasca/doc/developer-guide/SimDiasca-model-conventions-english.rst

 Then a very basic procedure will rule the life of each actor:

 #. when a new simulation tick ``T`` is scheduled, this tick starts at diasca ``D=0``
 #. as the tick was to be scheduled, there was at least one actor which had planned to develop a spontaneous behaviour at this tick; all such actors have their ``actSpontaneous/1`` oneway executed
 #. as soon as at least one actor sent an actor message, the next diasca, ``D+1``, is scheduled [#]_
- #.
-All actors targeted by such a message (sent at ``D``) process their messages at ``D+1``; possibly they may send in turn other messages
+#. all actors targeted by such a message (sent at ``D``) process their messages at ``D+1``; possibly they may send in turn other messages
 #. increasing diascas will be created, as long as new actor messages are exchanged
 #. once no more actor message is sent, the tick ``T`` is over, and the next is scheduled (possibly ``T+1``, or any later tick, depending on the spontaneous ticks planned previously)
 #. simulation ends either when no spontaneous tick is planned anymore or when a termination criteria is met (often, a timestamp in virtual time having been reached)

 .. [#] Actually there are other reasons for a diasca to be created, like the termination of an actor, but they are transparent for the model developer.